The Brave Little Toaster

-The Brave Little Toaster is a 1987 American animated musical film directed by Jerry Rees.
+The Brave Little Toaster is a 1987 American animated musical fantasy film directed by Jerry Rees.
 It is based on the 1980 novella of the same name by Thomas M. Disch.
 The film stars Deanna Oliver, Timothy E. Day, Jon Lovitz, Tim Stack, and Thurl Ravenscroft, with Wayne Kaatz, Colette Savage, Phil Hartman, Joe Ranft, and Jim Jackman in supporting roles.
 It is set in a world where domestic appliances and other consumer electronics come to life, pretending to be lifeless in the presence of humans.
-The story focuses on five anthropomorphic household appliances, which include a toaster, a lamp stand, a blanket, a radio and a vacuum cleaner, who go on a quest to search for their owner.
+The story focuses on five anthropomorphic household appliances—a toaster, gooseneck lamp, electric blanket, tube radio and upright vacuum cleaner—who go on a quest to search for their owner.

 The film was produced by Hyperion Pictures and The Kushner-Locke Company.
-Many CalArts graduates, including the original members of Pixar Animation Studios, were involved with this film.
+Many CalArts graduates, including the original members of Pixar Animation Studios, were involved in its production.
 The rights to the book were acquired by Walt Disney Studios in 1982.
 John Lasseter, then employed at Disney, wanted to do a computer-animated film based on it, but it was turned down.
 While the film received a limited theatrical release, The Brave Little Toaster received positive reviews and was popular on home video.
 It was followed by two sequels, The Brave Little Toaster to the Rescue in 1997 and The Brave Little Toaster Goes to Mars in 1998.

 Plot

-In a small wooden cottage known as Peaceful Woodland Cottage, five members of a clan of small electric appliances – Toaster, Radio, a lamp stand named "Lampy", an electric blanket named "Blanky" and a vacuum cleaner named "Kirby" – await the return of a young boy named Rob (whom they refer to as the Helpful Master) who used to vacation at the cottage with his family, but the family has not come by in many years.
-Then one day in July, upon seeing that the cottage is about to be sold, the appliances decide to venture out and find Rob themselves.
-They turn Kirby into a lawn tractor by attaching a rolling office chair, a power strip and a Junko car battery for a power source to him and travel via Kirby, and Radio serves as navigator by directing the group toward urban radio signals he picks up.
+The film takes place in a world where anthropomorphic electronics pretend to be lifeless when humans are around.
+In a small wooden cabin, five midcentury electric appliances – Toaster, Radio, a desk lamp named "Lampy", an electric blanket named "Blanky" and a vacuum cleaner named "Kirby" – await the return of a young boy named Rob (whom they refer to as "the Master") who used to vacation at the cabin with his family, but has not come by in some years.
+One day, upon seeing that the cabin is about to be sold, the appliances decide to venture out and find Rob themselves.
+They turn Kirby into a makeshift vehicle by attaching a rolling office chair, a power strip, and a car battery to him, and set out towards the city.